sigmasaur/AwSW-it/README.md

 ## Status

-Just started, currently working on the non-story-related files.
+Currently working on the main chapters.
+Files done:

+    common.rpy
+    dv.rpy
+    screens.rpy
+    status.rpy
+    help.rpy
+    images.rpy
+    script.rpy

+Also fixed `Ardnas.otf` as it was missing a few accented vowels.

 ## How can I participate?